 Review summary: Nikon D700 vs Fujifilm X100T

-So how do things add up?
-Is there a clear favorite between the Nikon D700 and the Fujifilm X100T?
+So what is the bottom line?
+Is the Nikon D700 better than the Fujifilm X100T or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D700: